Charlie Wurz: 2025

 Remaining in Formula 3 for a second campaign, Wurz switched to Trident for the 2025 season, partnering reigning FRECA champion Rafael Câmara and rookie champion Noah Strømsted.

+Super Formula

+Wurz left Europe to compete in Super Formula with the new revived Team Goh.

 Sportscar racing

 Porsche Sprint Challenge

 In 2021, Wurz competed in two races of the Porsche Sprint Challenge Europe at the Hungaroring.
 He won one race, having secured a pole position and fastest lap in the same event.
 In the following race, Wurz finished on the podium in third position.

 Wurz returned to the Porsche Sprint Challenge at the end of the year, this time racing in the Middle East.
 He managed to win three races, which placed him sixth in the GT4 standings despite missing the majority of the season.

 Porsche Carrera Cup

 In 2023, Wurz competed in the second round of the 2023-24 Porsche Carrera Cup Middle East at Bahrain International Circuit.
 He finished sixth overall in both races.

+Super GT

+Wurz also made his series debut in 2026, where he raced in Super GT's GT300 with apr Lexus car as the third driver, alongside Kazuto Kotaka and Miki Koyama.

 Personal life

 Wurz's father is double Le Mans 24h winner and former Formula 1 driver Alexander Wurz.
 Wurz resides in Monte Carlo, but competes under the Austrian flag.